aymane-eljerari/computer-organization/adders/README.md

 - ***fulladder.v***: Performs 1 bit addition using and, or and not gates

-## Ripple Carry Adder timing results:
+## Ripple Carry Adder timing results

 When the gate delay is 0ns, all additions are done instantly so there are no issues updating the input values every 10 ns.